dfinity/portal/docs/samples/overview.md

 # Sample projects

 Take a look at some sample dapps below and see the possibilities of building on ICP.
 All samples and further projects can be found in the [samples repo](https://github.com/dfinity/examples).
-Additional resources can be found in the [awesome DFINITY repo](https://github.com/dfinity/awesome-dfinity) (a curated set of open-source projects and examples from our community) or [Hackathon projects](hackathon-projects)!
+Additional resources can be found in the [awesome DFINITY repo](https://github.com/dfinity/awesome-dfinity), a curated set of open-source projects and examples from our community.

 ## Hello, world!